Cops: Man dumping ‘grandma’s valuables’ into Lake Superior was disposing of dismembered body - News Break

 The woman and West traveled that day to Grand Portage, taking separate cars.
 During a quick stop at a camping area 15 minutes from their destination, the woman questioned West about how paranoid he appeared.

 The witness told police that she and West met with her fisherman friend around 11:30 a.m. that day in Grand Portage.
-West reportedly said he had some of “his grandmother’s valuables that he wanted to dump in the lake.”
+West reportedly told the man he had some of “his grandmother’s valuables that he wanted to dump in the lake.”

 Once on the water, the fisherman said he saw West dump two heavy five-gallon buckets into the water, followed by the tote.

-West told him the tote contained the body of a dog, the complaint states.
+West told him the tote contained the body of a dog, the Star Tribune reported.

 On June 23, West told the female witness a little of what he said he knew about Balsimo’s fate.
 He claimed that the 35-year-old suspect had shot Balsimo and the dead man’s body was “chopped up” inside a camper.

-The motive for the shooting was not made clear, though the woman said West claimed that the shooter had killed Balsimo in self-defense.
+The motive for the shooting was not made clear, though Fox 9 in Eden Prairie reported that West told the woman the shooter had killed Balsimo in self-defense.

-The fisherman later took BCA investigators to the approximate area where he said West dropped the containers.
+The fisherman later took BCA investigators to the approximate area where he said West dropped the containers, the News Tribune reported.
 BCA searchers, with assistance from a Duluth private investigation firm hired by Balsimo’s family, recovered the tote and one of the buckets.

 The tote did not contain a dog.

-“Within the tote was discovered a male human torso with legs, arms and head removed,” the documents allege.
-“Agents observed what appeared to be a bullet wound in the torso.”
+The container held a “male human torso with arms, legs and head removed,” the documents allege, according to Fox 9.
+“The torso appeared to have a bullet wound.”

 Searchers also recovered a pair of pants.
 Inside a pocket was a casino player’s card in Balsimo’s name, the complaint alleges.